 B.Mus., B.Mus.Ed., Memorial University of Newfoundland

-Originally from Newfoundland and Labrador, Canada, Nicholle Andrews is Director of Choral Studies at the University of Redlands.
-Under her direction, the choral ensembles at Redlands have performed at national and international festivals.
+Originally from Newfoundland and Labrador, Canada, Dr. Nicholle Andrews is Director of Choral Studies at the University of Redlands in Southern California, and Artist Director of Phoenix Chamber Choir in Vancouver British Columbia.
 She is in high demand across North America as a conductor, adjudicator, and clinician.

-Andrews has worked with composers William Bolcolm, Joan Tower, Libby Larson, Gunther Schuller, Imant Raminsh, R. Murray Schafer, alcides lanza, and Krzysztof Penderecki, and eminent conductors Bramwell Tovey, Sir David Willcox, Bobby McFerrin, Tõnu Kaljuste, Georg Titner, Lydia Adams, and Jon Washburn.
-Under her direction, choirs at the University of Redlands have been invited to perform at festival and conferences such as the National Collegiate Choral Organization (NCCO) Convention, California Music Educators Association (CMEA) Convention, CASMEC California All State Music Educators Conference and Festival 500 Sharing the Voices.
+Andrews has worked with such composers as William Bolcolm, Joan Tower, Libby Larson, Gunther Schuller, Imant Raminsh, R. Murray Schafer, alcides lanza, and Krzysztof Penderecki, and eminent conductors Bramwell Tovey, Sir David Willcox, Bobby McFerrin, Tõnu Kaljuste and Georg Titner.
+Under her direction, choirs at the University of Redlands have been invited to perform at festivals and conferences such as Canada's national choral conference Podium on the Edge, National Collegiate Choral Organization Convention, California Music Educators Association Convention, California All State Music Educators Conference and Festival 500 Sharing the Voices.
+Her choirs have performed with legendary rock group The WHO, Sarah Brighman and Josh Groban.

-Andrews is currently training as a body mapping clinician (Andover Educator).
-Her areas of research include the study of performance anxiety in musicians, pitch perception, and awareness of the body through conducting.
-Her publications can be found in sources such as the Journal of Research in Music Education.
+Andrews is a licensed body mapping educator and her areas of research include the study of performance anxiety in musicians, pitch perception, and awareness of the body through conducting.
+Her publications can be found in sources such as the Journal of Research in Music Education and Journal of Band Research and she is currently serving as the Collegiate Research and Repertoire Coordinator for the Western Division American Choral Directors Association.

 Andrews has also taught music (kindergarten to grade 12) in several public schools throughout Canada and England.